Esraa200114/react-hooks-optimization-examples/README.md

 # react-hooks-optimization-examples
-Examples demonstrating optimization techniques using React hooks like useCallback and useMemo.
-Explore practical applications and benefits of these hooks in improving performance and efficiency within React functional components.
+Explore practical examples showcasing how to optimize React functional components using hooks such as useCallback and useMemo.
+Understand when and how to use these hooks effectively to improve performance by memoizing functions and expensive computations.
+Each example includes clear explanations and code snippets to illustrate their application in React development.
+Ideal for developers looking to enhance their understanding of performance optimization techniques in React applications.